 When it comes to global fixed income, we believe there are four main types of risk.
 Depending on the cycle, each of these four risks can vary in importance.
-They persist in quieter times as well as during extreme events, including moments like March 2020, when fixed-income markets were fraught with peril.
+They persist in quieter times as well as during extreme events, including moments such as in March 2020, when fixed-income markets were fraught with peril.
 In our view, understanding these risks is the key to separating spread opportunities from liquidity traps in the midst of crisis and to seeing longer-term potential beyond the immediacy of turmoil.

 1 Credit risk